How to Sue a Company Without a Lawyer: Your DIY Legal Guide

 When You Probably Don't Need Court at All

-Here's the honest truth.
-A lot of disputes never reach the courthouse.
-Companies settle when they realize you're serious.
-The magic ingredients: a formal written demand, a specific dollar amount, a deadline, and evidence that you know what you're doing.
+Many disputes never reach the courthouse.
+Companies settle when they see you're serious.
+The magic ingredients: a formal written demand, a specific dollar amount, a deadline, and proof you know what you're doing.

 Think about it from the company's side.
-An angry customer calling is annoying but ignorable.
+An angry customer calling is annoying but easy to ignore.
 A formal legal demand with a payment deadline and a paper trail?
 That goes to their legal team.
-Their legal team does a cost-benefit analysis.
-And for amounts under $10,000, the math almost always says: pay the person.
+Their legal team runs the numbers.
+For amounts under $10,000, the math almost always says: just pay.

 Frequently Asked Questions